Online Pricing with Offline Data: Phase Transition and Inverse Square Law: Related Literature

 \subsection{Multi-Armed Bandits}

 Our paper is also related to the literature of multi-armed bandits (MAB).
-In the classical $K$-armed bandit problem, the decision maker chooses one of $K$ arms in each round and observes random reward generated from an unknown distribution associated with the arm being played, with the goal of minimizing the regret, see \cite{lattimore2018bandit} for more references about this topic.
-In most of the literature of bandit problems (see \citealt{auer2002finite}, \citealt{dani2008stochastic}, \citealt{rusmevichientong2010linearly}, \citealt{abbasi2011improved}, \citealt{filippi2010parametric} for some celebrated works ), the decision maker is assumed to start with no data available before she sequentially pulls the arms.
+In the classical $K$-armed bandit problem, the decision maker chooses one of the $K$ arms in each round and observes a random reward generated from some unknown distribution associated with the arm being played, with the goal of minimizing the regret, see \cite{lattimore2018bandit} for more references on this topic.
+In most of the literature on bandit problems (see, e.g., \citealt{auer2002finite}, \citealt{dani2008stochastic}, \citealt{rusmevichientong2010linearly}, \citealt{abbasi2011improved}, \citealt{filippi2010parametric}), the decision maker has to start from scratch (i.e., with no historical information).
 By contrast, a few papers study bandit problems in settings where the algorithms may utilize different types of historical information, see, e.g., \cite{shivaswamy2012multi}, \cite{bouneffouf2019optimal}, \cite{bastani2019meta}, \cite{hsu2019empirical}, \cite{gur2019adaptive}, \cite{ye2020combining}, of which \cite{shivaswamy2012multi} and \cite{gur2019adaptive} are the most relevant to this paper.